Get Great Photos of these Yellow Blooms

 Read on to find the best one for you.

 1 – Bike Tour

-Can it get any better than a bike ride through the Tuscan countryside following the sunflowers, the way seem to follow the sun?
-Stopping in small towns, gelato breaks and wine tastings?
+Can it get any better than a bike ride through the Tuscan countryside following the sunflowers?
+Stopping in small towns, gelato breaks, and wine tastings?
 Probably not.

 ⇒ Did you know?
 While recognised worldwide for its beauty, sunflowers are an important source of food.
 They produce a very healthy vegetable oil and sunflower seeds are enjoyed as a tasty and nutritious snack.